Aquarium staff member feeding terrapins

 Completed Application Packets

-The Virginia Aquarium’s Science Education Division is now accepting School Programs Intern applications for summer 2024.
-There is one unpaid position available.
-The application deadline is April 15, 2024.
-The internship duration is flexible between late May and mid-June 2024 and ending in August.
-Please note that this is an unpaid experience, and the Virginia Aquarium does not provide intern housing.
+The Virginia Aquarium’s Veterinary Science & Research Division is now accepting Stranding Response Intern applications for Summer 2026.
+The application deadline is February 1, 2026.
+Internships will be approximately three months, starting between May and June.
+Please note that all positions are unpaid, and the Virginia Aquarium does not provide housing.
 Interns are fully responsible for fulfilling all requirements of their home institutions to receive academic credit.

 Position Overview